Wondering how to start a call centre? No idea where to begin? You’re in the right place.

 Remember that your initial investment in your call centre and the cost of keeping it running will be different.

 It’s important to note the difference between an inbound and outbound call centre in terms of how much revenue they generate.
 An outbound call centre will generate revenue with sales and new customer leads.
-An inbound call center will have a weaker link between operation and profit.
+An inbound call centre will have a weaker link between operation and profit.

 Remember, even if your call centre doesn’t bring in revenue itself, it will help to improve customer experience and build your customer relationships.
 In this sense, a call centre is an investment in the quality of the service or product you’re providing.